FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/key_value_format.md

 # Key-Value Format

-This is the specified format for providing data in the form of key-value pairs, which are also known as name-value pairs, attribute-value pairs, and field-value pairs in other contexts.
+Columns that provide Key-Value information are often used in place of separate columns for enumerating data which would be inherently sparse and/or without predetermined keys.
+This consolidates related information and provides more consistency in the schema.
+Key-value pairs are also referred to as name-value pairs, attribute-value pairs, or field-value pairs.

-This format is often used in place of enumerating data which would be inherently sparse and/or without predetermined keys (attributes) into separate columns.
-To faciliate parsing, this format does not support nesting.
+All key-value related columns defined in the FOCUS specification MUST follow the key-value formatting requirements listed below.
+These columns SHALL NOT contain nested elements.

 ## Attribute ID